1. No competitor will have live or dead fish in their possession the start of a match.

 Annual Outing entries must be in 7 days before match day.

-All pools and match fees to be paid before the draw.
+All pools and match fees to be paid (on arrival) before the draw.

 ANGLERS WITH LITTER AT THEIR PEGS WILL NOT BE WEIGHED.